-Bulk Up In Six Weeks With This Workout
+Bulk Up, Build Strength & Gain A Six-Pack In Six Weeks With This Workout

-Elite-level strength work, hypertrophy (muscle-building) and speed training will cover all bases: you’ll add 4kg of powerful muscle and build a six-pack in just six weeks.
+Elite-level strength work, hypertrophy (muscle-building) and speed training will cover all bases: you’ll bulk up by adding 4kg of powerful muscle and build a six-pack in just six weeks.

 Follow the instructions for each workout to the letter.
 Always rest for at least 24 hours after each workout.
 Lift very heavy, but with good form.